mkeeter/raven/README.md

 tight loop that dispatches based on opcode.  _Everything_ is inlined, so `Uxn::run` ends up being a single gigantic (11.4 KiB) function; this sounds like a lot, but it's only an average of 11 instructions per opcode.
-Pervasive inlining means that all of our important data – stack pointers, offsets, etc – can be kept in registers, making the evaluation loop very efficient.
+Pervasive inlining means that many important values – stack pointers, offsets, etc – can be kept in registers, making the evaluation loop very efficient.

 The assembly is also hand-inspected for inefficiency and panics; `Uxn::run`